TA2021/TA2021.github.io/README.md

 On 10 Oct built the Men wear skeleton page with some styling.
 On 14 Oct integrating search bar to the index.html page.
 On 22nd Oct corrected the project name as advised.
+Today 23rd Oct I made the navigation bar and the slideshow ready and working to get the rest of the pages ready

 ## Installation